lubuntu-team/manual/source/4/4.3/software_sources.rst

 -------------------
 To install proprietary drivers use the :guilabel:`Additional Drivers` tab.
 Then press the check box to use the :guilabel:`Using Driver Name` radio button to input the proprietary driver for that checkbox.
 To not use proprietary drivers for something press the :guilabel:`Do not use the device` radio button.
 To apply these changes you will need internet access and will need to press the :guilabel:`Apply Changes` button.
 To revert back to your previous changes press the :guilabel:`Revert` button.

-To launch this part of the program directly :menuselection:`Preferences --> Additional Drivers`.
+To launch this part of the program directly :menuselection:`Preferences --> Additional Drivers` with the icon that looks like a circut board with pins on thee bottom.

 Version
 -------